ZILtoid1991/pixelperfectengine/README.md

 extra features (such as undo/redo, snapping to grid and components), then the latter can be developed without an issue.
 * Error handling isn't fully realized, so a lot of errors might happen.
 You can help me by reporting errors, testing on various systems.
+* Lots of untested and not fully tested features.
+Many are tested to at least run somewhat, but not tested in-depth.
+Currently, I'm the sole maintainer of this project, and things are quite tough, especially after you factor in my full-time job.

 # Future plans:

 * Compressed data file handling.
 * Effects layer with some sort of programmability.
 * Transformable sprites.
+* Moving most of the rendering pipeline to OpenGL, then using various tricks to ensure pixels will align as they should.
 * Support for MacOS.
 (Contact me, if you have hardware for it and willing to contribute to the project)
 * Support for Android.
 (Either will be done by me later on, or contact me if you're up for this challenge)
 * Support for iOS.
 (Contact me if you have the hardware and you willing to contribute)